-In this review, we explore the configuration and optimization strategies that have been proposed for TOPS in silicon photonics.
+In this review, we explore the configuration and optimization strategies that have been proposed for TOPSs in SiPh.
 Our discussion begins with an examination of the fundamental principles underlying thermo-optic tuning in silicon waveguides, along with basic design guidelines and the trade-offs required for achieving optimal performance.
-Subsequently, we delve into the advancements in various TOPS technologies, highlighting developments in metallic heaters, transparent heaters, doped silicon, folded waveguide structures, and multi-pass waveguide configurations.
-Finally, TOPS are compared with alternative technologies, providing a comparative analysis.
-A concluding section is dedicated to discussing prospective technological advancements and the future outlook for TOPS in silicon photonics.
+Subsequently, we delve into the advancements in various TOPS technologies, highlighting developments in metallic heaters, transparent heaters, doped silicon, folded waveguide structures, and multipass waveguide configurations.
+Finally, TOPSs are compared with alternative technologies, providing a comparative analysis.
+A concluding section is dedicated to discussing prospective technological advancements and the future outlook for TOPSs in SiPh.